 Hiking Distance: 2.1 miles

-Hiking to the top of the 729-foot cascades of Georgia’s tallest waterfall is one of the most popular things to do in the north Georgia mountains.
+Hiking to the top of the 729-foot cascades of Georgia’s tallest waterfall is arguably one of the most popular things to do in North Georgia.

-Once you get there (after exploring the the lush Chattahoochee National Forest), the sight will truly take your breath away!
+Once you get there (after exploring lush Chattahoochee National Forest hiking trails), the sight will truly take your breath away!

 The popular Amicalola Falls Loop Trail is just 2.1 miles round trip, and starts under a commemorative stone arch for the Appalachian Trail.
 It leads you on a set of winding stairs along the flowing waters of the falls to a wooden viewing platform.

-From there you can take in the plummeting falls, as well as some of the most gorgeous scenic vistas in the Georgia mountains.
+From there you can take in the plummeting falls, as well as some of the most gorgeous scenic vistas you’ll find anywhere in the mountains of Georgia.

 Elevation: 3,721 feet